eedwar/abbr/README.md

 #### Some things on Improvements to be made
 - For sure some more tidying up could be done
 - There's definitley some repetivative code in there that should be made into functions
-- Maybe some different could options for the user would be nice
+- Maybe some different color options for the user would be nice
 - Also for the user to choose their own text

 #### Some notes on why I did what I did